| Title: | Generalized Multistate Simulation Model |

 a list with the names of states. |

-an object of class "PosteriorProbabilities"
+an object of class "PosteriorProbabilities", containing the

 statenames, timepoints and the cumulative incidence with pointwise